On the $\mathcal{P}$-positions of some infinite families of Slow $A$-Nim: Reduced Positions and Playable Game Graph

-Note that the NIRB condition can also be stated as $k\cdot p_n \le \sp$ and is equivalent to the statement that for all $i$, $ p_i \leq \frac{\sp}{k}$.
-We use either of these versions as we see fit.

-\begin{proof} We first assume that the position is reduced.
-Therefore, for each $i$, there is a sequence of $n_i$ moves that takes $\p$ to $\q$ with $q_i=0$.
-Since necessarily $n_i \ge p_i$ and each of these $n_i$ moves decreases the number of tokens by $k$, we have that $p_i\cdot k \leq \sp $ for all $i$, so $\p$ satisfies the NIRB condition.
+\begin{proof} We first prove the result when $A=\{a\}$ is a singleton.
+Assume that the position $\p$ is reduced.
+Therefore, for each $i$, there is a sequence of $n_i$ moves from $\p$ to a position $\q$ with $q_i=0$.
+Since necessarily $n_i \ge p_i$ and each of these $n_i$ moves decreases the number of tokens by $a$, we have that $\sp \geq n_i\cdot a \geq p_i\cdot a$ for all $i$, so $\p$ satisfies the NIRB condition.

-Next, we assume that the NIRB condition holds and show that the position is reduced.
-We proceed by contradiction and assume that there is at least one position that satisfies NIRB but is not reduced.
-Let $\p$ be a minimal counterexample, that is, a position with the smallest sum of stack heights (= total number of tokens) among all such positions.
-Note that $\sp\ge k$ because for any position that has fewer than $k$ tokens, the NIRB condition implies that $p_i=0$ for all $i$.
-That is, $\p$ is the terminal position, which is clearly reduced as there are no unplayable tokens.
-We can also conclude that the number $c$ of non-zero stacks of $\p$ satisfies $c\ge k$, because otherwise,